1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 ## `OPENORCH_URL`

-The OPENORCH_URL is the internally addressable (non-public-facing) URL of an OpenOrch server.
-It should point to the local OpenOrch instance on each physical node.
-Ideally, every node should have its own OpenOrch instance.
+The OPENORCH_URL is the internally addressable (non-public-facing) URL of an 1Backend server.
+It should point to the local 1Backend instance on each physical node.
+Ideally, every node should have its own 1Backend instance.

 This local address serves two purposes:

-- It acts as the "self address" for the OpenOrch server when calling built-in services (though it can default to 127.0.0.1).
+- It acts as the "self address" for the 1Backend server when calling built-in services (though it can default to 127.0.0.1).
 - It is also used by custom services when registering themselves, among other tasks.

 ## `OPENORCH_NODE_ID`